Michigan – This Plant is More Dangerous Than Poison Ivy, Oak, and Sumac

 According to michigan.gov, exposure to Giant Hogweed can result in a severe skin reaction called photo-dermatitis or photo-sensitivity, which can occur up to 48 hours after contact.
 The sap is so toxic that it can cause your skin to blister when exposed to sunlight.
 This stuff is so nasty that if your eyes come into contact with the sap, it may result in temporary or potentially permanent blindness.

-Back in 2019, the teen in the photo below came into contact with Giant Hogweed and has hospitalized with severe burns.
+Back in 2019, a young man came into contact with Giant Hogweed and was hospitalized with severe burns.
+You can see his full story in the video below.

 What to Do if You See Giant Hogweed: